ably/ably-boomer/README.md

 Ably load generator for Locust.

-Ably-boomer will listen and report to the Locust master.
+Ably-boomer will listen and report to a Locust master.

-Any host address specified in the Locust web UI will be ignored.

 ## Build